nephi-dev/nephi-dev/README.md

 # Hello World! 👋

-I work as a Python Developer, and with other tecnologies as well, like React and React Native for Js.
+I work as a Fullstack Developer, using some frameworks as FastAPI, Vue.Js, React, Django and more.
+Besides that I always try to use TDD and whenever possible DDD in my projects.
+I am someone who loves technology news, and I spend part of my time studying new frameworks, languages, patterns, and more.

 ## Tech Stack :hammer_and_wrench:
 <a href="https://www.python.org/"><img height=64 width=64 src='https://upload.wikimedia.org/wikipedia/commons/c/c3/Python-logo-notext.svg' alt='Something are wrong'></img></a>